kkristene3/Kramelix/README.md

 Once the above instructions have been completed, the app can be used.
 Click the microphone/record button to talk to the LLM.
 When you are done speaking, click the button again and wait for the LLM's response.
 The response will be displayed on the screen and read back to you.

-**Swap Between how Emotion is Detected**
+**Swap Between How Emotion is Detected**
-- Use the toggle button in the top right of the app to switch between the LLM using text to detect emotion and the LLM using tone to detect emotion.
+- Use the pink toggle button in the top right of the app to switch between the LLM using text to detect emotion and the LLM using tone to detect emotion.

+**Basic Communication**
+- Use the LLM to talk about your day, vent concerns, or get advice.
+Talk to it however you want!

 **Tasks to Ask the LLM**
 - Play Music 🎵: ask the LLM to play a song given the song title, the artist name, or to randmly play a song based on a music genre